jantomicky/pimbox/README.md

 # Pimbox

-**Work in progress!** Some features are not implemented out of the box yet (Mailhog, Redis…), do not use the box if you're not willing to set these up by yourself in the meantime.
+**Work in progress!** Some features are not implemented out of the box yet (Mailhog, Elasticsearch…), do not use the box if you're not willing to set these up by yourself.

-Pimbox is a [Vagrant](https://www.vagrantup.com) box made specifically for running [Pimcore 5](https://pimcore.com).
-With corresponding PHP version installed (PHP 5.6 for Pimcore 2, PHP 7.0 for Pimcore 4) it can run older versions as well.
+Pimbox is a [Vagrant](https://www.vagrantup.com) box made specifically for running [Pimcore 5](https://pimcore.com) and above.
+With corresponding PHP version installed (PHP 5.6 for Pimcore 2, PHP 7.0 for Pimcore 4) it should be able to run older versions as well.
 It is supposed to serve as a replacement for LAMP/WAMP localhost packages, however per-project installation should work too.

 Thanks to everybody behind [Laravel Homestead](https://github.com/laravel/homestead)!
 Pimbox uses a few Homestead snippets that helped me understand how Vagrant and Ruby work, and how to make this box easier to use.